zignis/cs699-project/README.md

 pip install -r requirements.txt
 ```

+- setup a PostgreSQL database instance, create a database named as `qna`, and provide its connection URL in `config.py`.
-- make changes as needed in config.py
+- make changes as needed in `config.py`

 - create tables:
 ```shell
 python create_db.py